pRoy24/streamfilter/readme.md

 Content curation and classification today is obtuse and relies heavily on popularity indexes of posts in social-mediums where voting is trivial and the motivation of the curator is not known.

-### The motivation behind curation is often unknown-
+### Curation and link-sharing is being done deceptively and people knowingly share half-truths.

 The motivation for sharing content ranges from getting more likes/karma (dopamine fuel) to more sinister such as maniplating stock-markets, elections etc.